Create a receipt game

 Choose Receipt Game

-In the Create a new touchpoint modal, select Receipt Game, then confirm creation.
+In the Create a new touchpoint window, select Receipt Game and confirm.

-OmniLab adds the touchpoint to the current campaign and opens its tabs immediately.
+OmniLab adds the Touchpoint to your campaign and opens its tabs right away.

-The first useful fields live in Appearance.
-Complete the participant-facing copy first so every later test uses realistic content.
+The first useful fields live in the Appearance tab.
+Write the shopper-facing copy first, so every later test runs against realistic content.

 What the Appearance tab controls